 Why Go Now: Enjoy fewer crowds, milder temperatures and a longer beach season on Crete, where the water stays relatively warm even into October.
 Pair your beach days with exploration of the island’s varied landscapes, with hikes up Mount Ida, treks into the gorges, tours of the Knossos Palace and ventures into Psychro Cave.
 Shopaholics will want to visit in September and October when souvenir shops, fashion stores and markets experience a dip in prices, allowing travelers to procure signature leather goods and quality products like olive oil, wine and cheese at reduced cost.
 And while the rains do start to pick up in October into November, those who stay can get a dose of culture through rakokazana, an annual tradition in which brewers turn their fermented grapes into raki, a traditional alcoholic drink that is coupled with ample feasting.
 Note: Avoid staying over the 28th, when the crowds come out for Oxi Day, one of the biggest national holidays in Greece.

 Where to Stay: An opulent resort known for its luxurious seaside villas, Elounda Beach Hotel and Villas is a great home base on the eastern side of the island.
 For a stylish, family-friendly retreat on Crete’s western side, head to Ammos within easy access of the Old Town of Chania and plenty of beaches and hikes.
-Both close October 30.
+Both close end of October.

 A Springtime Dream: Argentine Patagonia